bsmith89/StrainFacts/README.md

 pip install git+https://github.com/bsmith89/StrainFacts.git#egg=sfacts
 ```

+However, installing as a conda environment (described below) is probably
+the better option.

 [^GPU]: Installing PyTorch/Pyro with GPU support may be more challenging.
 Consider using a Docker/Singularity container like
 [this one](https://hub.docker.com/r/bsmith89/sfacts_dev), which has many of the